Characterizing FaaS Workflows on Public Clouds: The Good, the Bad and the Ugly: Empirical Results and Analysis

+\addc{Most mispredictions in Azure are due to hidden polling costs not seen in logs or easily observable.
+Durable Functions continuously poll storage queues (in AzS) and Event Hubs (in AzN) to detect new work, incurring read/receive operations that are opaque to the application.
+Also, the Azure cost APIs takes $\approx24h$ to update and have been unreliable, making ground truth costs partly hidden.
+This variation is higher in AzS as it uses more queues that are continuously billed.}

+\modc{There are no errors in function execution costs since we use the documented pricing models based on memory usage and execution time for AWS, AzS, and AzN. }

-\takeaway{ For workflows with a large number of functions and edges AWS is costly, while for those with larger payloads, AzN and AzS are costly.
+\takeaway{ For workflows with a large number of functions and edges, AWS is costly, while for those with larger payloads, AzN and AzS are costly.
 AzN balances cost and performance. }

-The Graph workflow is the smallest of all, and we report the costs for running it on AWS, AzS and AzN in Fig.~\ref{fig:graph-cost} for 1~RPS and all 3 payload sizes.
-AzN is the cheapest and AWS the costliest for all payloads, with AWS, AzS and AzN respectively costing $\mud170$, $\mud100$, and $\mud48$.
-AzN is the cheapest due to the \textit{per hour} throughput unit costing.
-This inter-function data transfer costs $(\beta)$ AzS is $250\%$ more than AzN.
-The total cost for AWS is also $252\%$ higher than AzN.
+The Graph workflow is the smallest of all, and we report the costs for running it on AWS, AzS, and AzN in Fig.~\ref{fig:graph-cost} for 1~RPS and all 3 payload sizes.

+\modc{For small payloads, AWS, AzS, and AzN respectively cost $\mud173$, $\mud38$, and $\mud40$; while for medium payloads they cost $\mud177$, $\mud150$ and $\mud140$.} AzN is the cheapest due to the \textit{per hour} throughput unit costing. \modc{For the Graph workflow with medium payloads, inter-function transfer costs $(\beta)$ in AzS are $\approx 250\%$ higher than AzN.} \modc{The total cost for AWS is $\approx 252\%$ higher than AzN for small payloads.}

-When we increase the \textit{payload size} from small to medium, \textit{AWS} has negligible increase in cost, by just $0.006\%$.
-The function execution time increase is small and its impact ($\alpha$) on the total cost is tiny.
-Changing the payload sizes does not impact the number of state transfers in AWS and hence does not change $\gamma$.
-For \textit{AzS}, as we go from small to medium to large, the costs greatly increase from $\mud58$ to $\mud100$ to $\mud1100$.
-The workflow orchestration costs increase the most small to large payload as it depends on the data volume and forms a large part of the total cost.
-For \textit{AzN}, the costs are smaller but also increase substantially from $\mud0.94$ to $\mud48$ to $\mud950$ (predicted) for similar reasons.
+When we increase the \textit{payload size} from small to medium, \textit{AWS} has a negligible increase in cost, by $0.006\%$.
+The function execution time increase is small, and its impact ($\alpha$) on the total cost is tiny.
+Changing the payload does not impact the number of state transitions in AWS, and $\gamma$ remains the same.

+\modc{For \textit{AzS}, as we go from small to medium to large, the costs increase from $\mud38$ to $\mud140$ to $\mud1020$.} The workflow orchestration costs remain constant as it depends on the workflow structure and is a large part of the total cost. \modc{For \textit{AzN}, the costs increase much more, from $\mud40$ to $\mud220$ to $\mud960$ (predicted), mostly due to higher data transfer costs.}

+As the workflow becomes \textit{more complex} with more functions and edges, AzN becomes costlier than AWS while AzS is the cheapest (Fig.~\ref{fig:all-wf-cost}).
+For \textit{Math} (15 funcs, 20 edges) and \textit{Image} (9 funcs, 10 edges), \modc{AzN is $10.5\%$ and $53.5\%$ (predicted) costlier than AWS due to higher inter-function transfer and orchestration costs from increased accesses to the history table.} In contrast, \modc{AzS is $25.4\%$ and $163\%$ cheaper than AzN for Math and Image workflows.}